Zhuge Jing: Conquest of Wu

 At the end of 279, Emperor Wu of Jin launched a full-scaled invasion on Wu.
 As Jin forces advanced towards the capital in Jianye, Zhuge Jing with Shen Ying (沈瑩) and Sun Zhen (孫震), under the command of the Wu Chancellor Zhang Ti headed out with 30,000 men to repel the Jin commander, Wang Hun.
 They besieged Wang Hun's subordinate, Zhang Qiao (張喬), at Yanghe (杨荷; north of present-day He County, Anhui), who surrendered due to being outnumbered.
 Zhuge Jing advised Zhang Ti to execute Zhang Qiao and his men, as he believed that Zhang was only waiting for Jin reinforcements to arrive.
 Zhang Ti ignored his warnings and continued towards Wang Hun.
-The Wu forces then fought against the Jin Provisional Governor of Yangzhou, Zhou Jun (周浚), but this time, they were repelled.
+The Wu forces then fought against the Jin Provisional Governor of Yangzhou, Zhou Jun, but this time, they were repelled.
 As they retreated, the Jin generals pursued and attacked them.
 As Jing had predicted, Zhang Qiao then rebelled, and the Jin forces decimated Wu at Banqiao (版橋; south of present-day He County, Anhui).

 Zhuge Jing broke out with a few hundred men before returning to find Zhang Ti.
 Once finding him, Jing tried convincing Zhang Ti to flee, but he was determined to stay and die fighting.
 Jing attempted to pull him away from the scene, but without success.
 In the end, he wept and left without Zhang Ti.
 It was said that after moving a hundred pace, he looked back and saw that Jin soldiers had already killed Zhang Ti.
 Later, Zhuge Jing and his colleague, Sun Yi (孫奕), surrendered to Sima Zhou.